Gopi-githubb/Food-Recogintion-and-Calorie-Estimation/README.md

 -	Batch size: 32
 -	Epochs: 25

-## Results..
+## Model Performance
-The model achieved an accuracy of 85% on the test dataset.
-Example of an input and output:
+Accuracy: 85% on the test dataset
+Example input and Output:
 -	Input: Image of a pizza
 -	Output: Pizza, 285 calories per slice